 Rich Skelton: What impresses me most about Junior is coming over here and making the Finals his first year that he really rodeoed.
 That’d be like us going to another country and not knowing the ways or the language.
 I lived here and it took me two or three years to make the Finals.
 And Junior hasn’t gotten to ride the same horse all the time, so he’s had to borrow horses.
 That’s not easy to do.

-Jake Barnes: The ability to come from another country to the United States, not even planning to try and rodeo—with limited funds, horsepower and not speaking the language—and being able to make it is amazing.
+Jake Barnes: The ability to come from another country to the United States, not even planning to try and rodeo—with limited funds, horses and not speaking the language—and being able to make it is amazing.
 More than anything, Junior’s enthusiasm and eagerness to fulfill a dream has been amazing.
 He’s realizing his dreams the hard way.

 Clay O’Brien Cooper: I think the most impressive thing about Junior is the kind of person he is.
 He’s just a sweet kid—good as gold—and he’s fearless.
 To come all the way over here to pursue his dream took a lot of guts.
 He’s obviously talented, and you can tell he’s working extremely hard at perfecting his skills.
 Junior knows what he wants, and he’s a great kid.
 That’s the way it’s supposed to happen.
 It’s been a storybook start to his career.